NaderMakram/simple-page-builder/README.md

 # Simple-Page-Builder

-WordPress plugin that can automatically create Bulk pages via a secure REST API endpoint accessible from external  applications, with advanced authentication and webhook notifications.
+WordPress plugin that can automatically create Bulk pages via a secure REST API endpoint accessible from external applications, with advanced authentication.